A Copyright Masquerade: How Corporate Lobbying Threatens Online Freedoms Due August 2013.

 Copyright Business

-In this section, I will be logging information about the business of copyright.
+In this section, I have been logging information about the business of copyright.
 The idea is to begin to get a feel for the financial issues of the copyright industries and how to link them to policy decisions.
-Thus, it may seem a bit disjointed and sketchy, but the idea is to provide threads for further investigation and to see where it leads.
+Thus, it may seem a bit disjointed and sketchy, but it may provide threads for further investigation and to see where it leads.
+My feeling is that what policy-makers should not be asking is 'how big a problem is the downloading of copyrighted content?' but rather, 'what are the real problems in the copyright business?'. and not 'how can we protect copyrights?' but rather 'how can we achieve revenues for the copyright industries in the online environment?'

 Oh-o-oh, no more re-winds as the music industry begins a love-affair with streaming.